ryanjohns/DecryptFile.workflow/README.md

 Usage
 =====
-Download the repo as a zip archive using the button above.
+Download the repo as a zip archive.

 Extract the archive.